plainionist/plainionist.github.io/_posts/2018-02-04-Implementing-Clean-Architecture-Scream.md

 ## Update 2018-05-01

-### Gateways

-So far I used the term "gateway" as a general abstraction for controllers, presenters, repositories - any kind of "interface adapter".
-After having dug even deeper into Clean Architecture i think "gateway" is best fitting for repositories and adapters to external services only.
-I am currently considering renaming my "gateway" projects into something like "adapters".

 ### Frameworks

-As discussed [Are Asp.Net controllers "Clean"?](/Implementing-Clean-Architecture-AspNet/) I learned that it is better to draw a rather hard border between frameworks and interface adapters.
-This is probably best achieved by just not linking to framework projects in the "interface adapters" project.
+As discussed in "[Are Asp.Net controllers "clean"?](/Implementing-Clean-Architecture-AspNet/)" I learned that it is better to draw a rather hard border between frameworks and interface adapters.
+This is probably best achieved by just not linking to framework DLLs/assemblies in the "interface adapters" project.
 This extends the project setup as follows:

 <img src="{{ site.url }}/assets/clean-architecture/Athena.Projects.5.png" class="dynimg" title="Clean Architecture conform projects with frameworks layer" alt="Clean Architecture with frameworks layer: Three projects per core use case (one for business rules, one for the adapters and one for Asp.Net depending code).
 A single separate project for entities.
 And one more shared project in the 'interface adapters' circle for shared infrastructure."/>